davenverse/catscript/README.md

 ### VSCode Highlighting

-Note the catscript extension is entirely arbitrary.
+Note the `.catscript` extension is entirely arbitrary.
 Any file will work, but having an extension makes recognizing files that use this format easier, and will allow syntax highlighting.

 settings.json